Lee McKnight death: Sixth person charged with murder

 The body of Lee McKnight, 26, was found in the River Caldew in the Blackwell Hall area of Carlisle on 24 July.

-Five people, who are all from the city and include a mother and daughter, have already been charged with Mr McKnight's murder.
+Five people from the city, including a mother and daughter, have already been charged with Mr McKnight's murder.

-The teenager, who cannot be named because of his age, was initially charged with assisting an offender.
+The teenager, who cannot be named because of his age, was remanded by magistrates to appear at Carlisle Crown Court on Friday.

-He is due to appear before North and West Cumbria Magistrates' Court on Wednesday.
+Previously accused of assisting an offender, he listened on a video link as the court clerk announced he now faced a further charge of murdering Mr McKnight.